-Step 1: Watch for your Application for an Absentee Ballot
+Step 1: Request an Application for an Absentee Ballot

-If you haven’t received your application by early October, you can download one directly from the Secretary of the State’s website or by clicking here.
+This can be done in person at the Town Clerk’s office.
+Or you can download an application from the Secretary of the State’s website or by clicking here. .

 Do not delay!
 Be sure to check the COVID-19 box (pictured below) when filling out the application.
 This is the vital change made to the statutory language: now, anyone who fears catching or spreading Covid is allowed to vote for that reason.